ppolg/Mtb_termseq/README.md

 Statistical significance analysis.
 Heatmaps visualising different q-value and TTS-Score and/or RT Score cutoffs.
 Supplementary Figures XY

+#### Mtb_testFDR
+More statistical significance analysis.
+Was used to look at possible correlations between TTS and RT score.

+#### Mtb_uORF_TTS
+Statistical analysis checking coocurrence between CondTTS and leaders that might encode for uORF.

 ### Bash folder
 Contains bash scipts used to automate RNAseq and term-seq data processing: